Just a few days ago, I was on one of the worst sales call I’ve ever been on. But, let me clarify: This guy was trying to sell me on a solution.

 Periodically, I’ll watch webinars and hop on sales calls to see what kind of new information is out there.
 I’m not an omniscient marketer; I know there’s always more to learn, and there’s always information I can pass along to our students.

-So I got on this call.
+So, I got on this call.
 And things got really awkward, really fast.

 But let me backtrack a bit.

-It’s highly likely that you’ll have to spend at least some time with each client on the phone.
-And each phone call before you land the work is, in essence, a sales call.
+It’s highly likely that you’ll have to spend at least some time with each client on the phone (or Zoom or Google Meet—you get the idea).
+And each call before you land the work is, in essence, a sales call.
 You’re on the phone with the end goal of getting them to hire you for work.
+(I’d also argue that any call with a client could be construed as a sales call in a way…but I digress.)

-2. Establishing the baseline.
+2. Establishing the Baseline

-3. Getting to the deeper need.
+3. Getting to the Deeper Need

-4. Explaining what you do and the benefits.
+4. Explaining What You Do and the Benefits

-Once you’ve got them excited about how their business could succeed, you start giving them some details about what you can do for them and the results you can help them get
+Once you’ve got them excited about how their business could succeed, you start giving them some details about what you can do for them and the results you can help them get.

 But the problem is that this is where he stopped.
-We talked about Boston, we talked about my businesses, he asked me to “imagine what life would be like” (which was cheesy, but fine).
+We talked about Boston, we talked about my businesses, he asked me to “imagine what life would be like” (which was cheesy but fine).
 And he didn’t really give me the details of their program, but I had kind of a general idea of what it would be.

-Then…he said, “So, how are you feeling?”
+Then he said, “So, how are you feeling?”

 “Umm…what do you mean?”